applicant1844244/mit-decision-check/README.md

 # mit-decision-check

-This is a python script that logs into your MIT portal to check for your decisions.
+This is a python script that logs into your MIT portal to automatically checks your decision.

 -It checks your decisions every 15 seconds.